Skip to main content

 Eligibility Criteria for a Voluntary Retirement Scheme (VRS)

 To apply for the Voluntary Retirement Scheme (VRS), you need to meet certain eligibility conditions set by your organisation and in line with government regulations.
-Here’s what typically applies:
+Here’s what typically applies when it comes to VRS eligibility:

 Rules and Regulations of the Voluntary Retirement Scheme